 — Ted McGrath (@ted_mcgrath) March 18, 2018

-If you’re in the sales business like me, it is important that you know how to inspire action from the stage.
+If you’re in the sales business like me, it’s important you know how to inspire action from the stage.
 This is essential for you to be able to sell your products.

-Your audience is more likely to respond to you in a favorable way when they sense that you are there to serve.
-Even if you happen to have selling as part of your purpose, you can still focus on what your audience can gain from it.
+Your audience is more likely to respond to you in a favorable way when they sense you’re there to serve.
+Even if selling is part of your purpose, you can still focus on what your audience can gain from it.

 In turn, knowing the value of your content will make you more confident to share it.

 5. Don’t Make Excuses or Apologize

 A common mistake speakers do is to make excuses or apologize before beginning their talk.
 Not only is this detrimental to your confidence, it also lets your audience know you’re not well-prepared.
 So, it becomes easier for them to tune you out, and that will cost you the attention you need from your audience.